PiotrRynio/countries-app/README.md

 1. Clone this project locally.
 2. Run `yarn install` in your bash/command line.
-3. Run `npm start` in your bash/command line.
+3. Run `yarn start` in your bash/command line.
 4. Go to `http://localhost:3000/` in your browser (or other from your bash/command line info).

 Others: